sambanova/generative_data_prep/README.md

 #### Example command

 ```
-python3 -m generative_data_prep pipeline --input_file_path=./examples/pretraining/pretraining_data.jsonl --output_path=./examples/pretraining/pipeline_pretraining --pretrained_tokenizer=gpt2 --max_seq_length=1024 --input_packing_style=full --shuffle=on_RAM
+python3 -m generative_data_prep pipeline --input_file_path=./examples/pretraining/pretraining_data.jsonl --output_path=./examples/pretraining/pipeline_pretraining --pretrained_tokenizer=gpt2 --max_seq_length=1024 --input_packing_config=full --shuffle=on_RAM
 ```

 > [View decoded output](examples/pretraining/decoded_data_prep_pretraining.txt)

 ### Generative tuning
 Generative tuning or "fine tuning" is a technique used to adapt a pre-trained language model to perform better at a specific task.
 This approach typically involves training the model on input data that is structured as a "prompt" followed by a "completion".
 The prompt represents the input for a specific task, while the completion is the output that the model should generate.
 During training, the model learns to generate the relevant completion tokens based on the context provided by the prompt tokens.

 The benefit of using this training format is that the model can learn to generate high-quality outputs for a specific task without requiring a large amount of task-specific training data.
 By leveraging the pre-trained language model's knowledge gained from being trained on a large corpus of text data, the fine-tuned model can quickly adapt to the new task and generate high-quality outputs with minimal training data.